Request an Accommodation

 Reasonable Accommodation Notice

 Federal law requires employers to provide reasonable accommodation to qualified individuals with disabilities.
-Please tell us if you require accommodation to apply for a job or to perform your job.
+Please tell us if you'd like to request an accommodation to apply for a job or to perform your job.
 Examples of reasonable accommodation include making a change to the application process or work procedures, providing documents in an alternate format, using a sign language interpreter, or using specialized equipment.

 For Faculty/Staff/Visitors: Please submit a completed Accommodation Request Form to Susan Sullivan in Institutional Equity and Inclusion.